seriousben/seriousben.com/content/links/digitalocean-is-laying-off-staff.md

 ### Comment

-Amazing to the point explanation of the situation by a co-founder on HN: <a href="https://news.ycombinator.com/item?id=22076212">https://news.ycombinator.com/item?id=22076212</a>
+Amazing to the point explanation of the situation by a co-founder on HN: [https://news.ycombinator.com/item?id=22076212](https://news.ycombinator.com/item?id=22076212)

 [Read more](https://techcrunch.com/2020/01/17/digitalocean-layoffs/)